 Vesting

 Participants' contributed funds arising from salary reductions and the earnings thereon, are fully vested at all times.
-Vesting in the Company's matching contribution and earnings thereon, is ratable over four years of service.
+Vesting in the Company's matching contribution and non-elective matching contribution and earnings thereon, is ratable over four years of service.